DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 ## Build Dependencies

-- Apigee Edge expressions v1.0
-- Apigee Edge message-flow v1.0
-- Google Guava v25.1-jre
+- Google Guava v25.1-jre and its dependencies

 ## License

-This material is Copyright 2017-2018, Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017-2019, Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.